unovue/vaul-vue/README.md

 # Vaul Vue

 Vaul Vue is an unstyled drawer component for Vue that can be used as a Dialog replacement on tablet and mobile devices.
-It uses [Radix Vue's Dialog primitive](https://www.reka-ui.com/docs/components/dialog) under the hood and is a feature complete port of [Emil Kowalski's Vaul library](https://github.com/emilkowalski/vaul) (built for React).
+It uses [Reka UI's Dialog primitive](https://www.reka-ui.com/docs/components/dialog) under the hood and is a feature complete port of [Emil Kowalski's Vaul library](https://github.com/emilkowalski/vaul) (built for React).

 ## Installation